SAP password hash hacking Part II: SAP PASSCODE hash hacking

 After initial installation of SAP there is only one way to login: is via the standard user SAP* with password PASS.
 After logon, create your own user and disable user SAP* by giving it a new password and lock it.
 SAP* can be there without profiles and roles.
 Also set parameter login/no_automatic_user_sapstar to 1 to avoid automatic re-creation of SAP*.
 SAP has new way of dealing with superuser SAP*; read this dedicated blog.

-Also to set up the SAP ABAP system code the standard user DDIC is used.
+To set up the SAP ABAP system code the standard user DDIC is used.
 This user compiles the ABAP code.

 For software deployments the initial setup must be done by user TMSADM (TMS = transport management system, ADM = admin).